sgrillon14/MavenSampleOracleJdbc/README.md

 mvn clean install --settings test/mvnsettings.xml
 ```

-# how to use on travis-ci
+# How to use on travis-ci

 ![TravisCi](/screenshots/travis-ci.png)